ENSpunks/Timeland/ReadMe.md

 #### **Conclusion**

-The **Causal Geometry** equations herein have preliminarily been validated consistent with General and Special Relativity outcomes through an entirely new framework and interpretation.
+The **Causal Geometry** equations herein have preliminarily been validated consistent with General and Special Relativity predictions and outcomes through **Causal Relativity**.

 **Causal Relativity** reinterprets both Special and General Relativity with **Causal Geometry** by eliminating spacetime and the time dimension altogether resulting in simplified equations with purely spatial and causal interpretations.